Tenodesis Grasp Emulator: Kinematic Assessment of Wrist-Driven Orthotic Control: Experimental Methods

 \section{Experimental Methods}

-We ran a human subjects trial with the TGE in order to: \begin{enumerate} \item measure the compensatory motions associated with WDO tenodesis grasp constraint (passive mode), as compared with normative function (unlinked mode), and \item test whether, and under what conditions, motor intervention (motorized mode) performs better or worse than WDO function (passive mode). \end{enumerate}
+We ran a human subjects trial with the TGE to (1) measure the compensatory motions associated with WDO tenodesis grasp constraint (passive mode), as compared with normative function (unlinked mode), and (2) test whether, and under what conditions, motor assistance (motorized mode) performs better or worse than WDO function (passive mode).